Aosman4395/ECS-project/README.md

 ## Phase 5 – AWS Infrastructure (Round 2) (IaC – Terraform)

-In this phase, the entire ClickOps infrastructure was destroyed and rebuilt using Terraform.
+**Goal:** Rebuild the entire ClickOps infrastructure using Terraform.
 The goal is to make the infrastructure reproducible, version-controlled, and fully automated.

 ---